The 3 Biggest Steps for Healthy Hormones:

 Environmental toxins wreak havoc upon our bodies’ hormones and deficiencies in critical fatty acids and key detoxifying nutrients result in an abundance of synthetic hormones masquerading as the real thing.
 Our body has challenges adjusting to this and the various symptoms are a result.

 The following steps are extremely important and will dramatically benefit your health.
 However, some individuals have such damage to their hormonal systems they will need further testing and recommendations to correct the cause and balance their healthy hormones naturally.
-One of the tests I use is our Female Comprehensive Plus, which analyzes the estrogen quotient as well as stress hormone balance, progesterone and testosterone levels.
+One of the tests I use is our DUTCH, which analyzes the estrogen quotient as well as stress hormone balance, progesterone and testosterone levels.

 There are many things we could discuss in way of hormone health and lifestyle change.
 Here are three of the most important steps to take for healthy hormones.